 Other Partitions.
 The Ubuntu community DiskSpace page also listed a number of other possible partitions that could have advantages in special situations.
 There could be limits on which of these would be practically available.
 For example, the Linux Mint 17.3 Xfce installer allowed separate mount points for only the partitions mentioned above plus /usr (or /usr/local), /srv, and /opt.

 Conclusion.
-Based on the foregoing discussion, I planned to create a 250MB boot partition, a / partition of at least 30GB, a swap partition whose size would be determined by the several factors mentioned above, and to divide the rest of the disk between DATA and BACKROOM (NTFS) partitions.
+Based on the foregoing discussion, I planned to create a 250MB boot partition, a / partition of at least 30GB, a 20GB /home partition, and a swap partition whose size would be determined by the several factors mentioned above, and to divide the rest of the disk between DATA and BACKROOM (NTFS) partitions.